Stringcharts

 Simon Chadwick, ‘Provenance and recording of an eighteenth-century harp’, The Galpin Society Journal 73, March 2020, pages 103–5.

-I have also written about speculative ideas for stringing and setup of reconstruction medieval harps (Trinity College / Brian Boru harp, Queen Mary harp, Lamont harp) These models work differently form the traditional wire-strung Irish harps.
+I have also written about speculative ideas for stringing and setup of reconstruction medieval harps (Trinity College / Brian Boru harp, Queen Mary harp, Lamont harp) These models work differently from the traditional wire-strung Irish harps.

 If your harp is not one of the standard models, or you don’t know what the top and bottom note should be, I can do a string length analysis and make a custom stringchart for your harp, based on the measured string lengths.
 The cost of this is £20.